2013 Ford Explorer Brake Specials

 What are the signs of bad brakes on a 2013 Ford Explorer?

-• Pulsation in the brake pedal—possible rotor thickness variation.
+• Pulsation suggests rotor thickness variation

 What's included in a 2013 Ford Explorer brake service?